amorist/awesome/README.md

 ## TypeScript

+- [github-url-detection](https://github.com/fregante/github-url-detection) - Which GitHub page are you on?
+Is it an issue?
+Is it a list?
+Perfect for your WebExtension or userscript.
 - [ar-cutpaste](https://github.com/cyrildiagne/ar-cutpaste) - Cut and paste your surroundings using AR
 - [Thief-Book-VSCode](https://github.com/cteamx/Thief-Book-VSCode) - VScode 上一款真正的摸鱼插件
 - [html-dom](https://github.com/phuoc-ng/html-dom) - Common tasks of managing HTML DOM with vanilla JavaScript.
 Give me 1 ⭐if it’s useful.